quixio/quix-docs/CONTRIBUTING.md

 1. Open the page you want to change click the edit button edit button.
 This will open the relevant page in GitHub
-2. To edit the page in GithubType, `E` or click the edit icon and make your changes.
+2. To edit the page in GitHub, type `E`, or click the edit icon and make your changes.
-3. When you've finished, scroll dowb and write a short description of the changes you made in the commit message, and click **Propose Changes**.
+3. When you've finished, scroll down and write a short description of the changes you made in the commit message, and click **Propose Changes**.
 4. On the page that appears, click **Create Pull Request**, fill out the details and submit it.

 **Note:** Remember to create forks or branches from the 'dev' branch.